kevinlekiller/mpv_scripts/maximize/README.md

 Note: Microsoft Windows only.

-Script for maximizing mpv when exiting full screen or startup on Microsoft Windows using [nircmd](http://www.nirsoft.net/utils/nircmd.html).
+[mpv](https://mpv.io/) script for maximizing mpv when exiting full screen or startup on Microsoft Windows using [nircmd](http://www.nirsoft.net/utils/nircmd.html).

 Requires nircmdc.exe in PATH